Attention Deficit Hyperactivity Disorder (ADHD) - When To Call a Doctor

 Ask your doctor about his or her training

 complicated.
-Also, make sure your doctor has enough time to
+Also, make sure that your doctor has enough time to

 evaluate you or your child.
 Accurate diagnosis and successful treatment of ADHD

-doctor be able to coordinate between other health professionals,
+doctor should also be able to coordinate between other health professionals,

 family members, teachers, and caregivers.